 We hold a teleconference after the release of each of our half year and full year financial guidance and half year and full year results, which allows all shareholders to participate and provides a forum for investors to ask questions of management.
 All announcements provided to ASX, including financial reports, presentations, notices of meetings and other releases, are published on our website.
-In addition to results briefings, in 2022 we held a teleconference and investor meetings following our announced acquisition of the Coles Express Convenience Retailing business.
+In addition to results briefings, in 2023 we held an Investor Strategy Day in November.